-EXPORT OF BREEDING PIGS TO ANGOLA
+EXPORT OF BREEDING PIGS TO GHANA - 7245EHC

-NOTES FOR GUIDANCE FOR OFFICIAL VETERINARIANS AND EXPORTERS
+NOTES FOR THE GUIDANCE OF OFFICIAL VETERINARIANS AND EXPORTERS

-IMPORTANT NOTE
+IMPORTANT

-These notes provide guidance to Official Veterinarians (OV's) and exporters and should have been issued to you together with export certificate 7162EHC.
-These Notes for Guidance (NFG) are not intended to operate as a standalone document but in conjunction with certificate 7162EHC.
+These notes provide guidance to Official Veterinarians (OV's) and exporters and should have been issued to you together with export certificate 7245EHC.
+These Notes for Guidance (NFG) are not intended to operate as a standalone document but in conjunction with certificate 7245EHC.

-Exporters are strongly advised to verify the requirements of the importing country by contacting the veterinary authorities, or their representatives in the UK, in advance of each consignment.
+Exporters are strongly advised to verify the requirements of the importing country by contacting the veterinary authorities of Ghana, or their representatives in the UK, in advance of each consignment.